-Australian universities therefore often have strong ties to China, with in-market teams and native Mandarin speakers among their recruiters.
+Australian universities therefore often have strong ties to China, with

 However, Australian universities are now considering what the next decade will hold.
 Growth from China has historically been strong, but a slowdown is anticipated due to a number of factors (see Figure 3).